 I could have kept pushing it off, ignoring it, but it was time.
 If you're on your own money mindset journey, I hear you!
 Now, when I run into a big money block, I stop.
 I recognize it.
 I talk to a coach about the issue if I can't see solutions myself.
 We identify why my mind wants to think the negative thoughts and ways to change the thoughts.
 I still have a long way to go on my money mindsets, but that is part of the journey.

 Want to discuss your own money mindsets?
-Sign up for a free coaching call with me.
+Fill out this coaching application.

 (The above post references an opinion and is for information purposes only.
 It is not intended to be investment or financial advice.
 Seek a licensed professional for investment and financial advice.)